tomit4/CityStats/README.md

 **Fullstack:**

--   [ ] Once Frontend is dockerized, backend is updated, deploy application to Linode/Akamai instance and test if app is working as expected.
+-   [x] Once Frontend is dockerized, backend is updated, deploy application to Linode/Akamai instance and test if app is working as expected.
+-   [ ] Fix small UI bugs on mobile (i.e. splash title is slightly to right and too far towards the bottom of screen on both firefox and chromium, also footer icons clip towards right on both firefox and chromium, also on chromium "node" tab is pushed down over code block).
 -   [ ] Completely rewrite this README.md (except for V3 TODOS below)

 **Frontend:**